ODINN-SciML/ODINN.jl/docs/src/Packages/gungnir.md

 This is the boundary between Python and Julia: Gungnir (Python) writes NetCDF files to disk; everything from `Sleipnir.initialize_glaciers()` onward is Julia.

-Gungnir writes output under `~/.ODINN/ODINN_prepro/`.
+Gungnir writes output to a dedicated folder, and by default this is `~/.ODINN/ODINN_prepro/`.
 The root contains two JSON index files:

   - `rgi_paths.json` — maps each RGI ID to the relative path of its glacier directory
   - `rgi_names.json` — maps each RGI ID to the glacier name